-- Each student should work individually on this homework. - You are expected to follow the Design Recipe for all functions that you write.
-So, each function is expected to include: - a signature comment, including the name of the function, the types of expressions it expects, and the type of expression is produces.
+- Each student should work individually on this assignment. - You are expected to follow the Design Recipe for all functions that you write.
+So, each function is expected to include: - a contract comment, including the name of the function, the types of expressions it expects, and the type of expression is produces.
 This should be written as discussed in class (and you can find examples posted on the public course web page).
-For example, a purpose comment, describing what the function expects and describing what it produces.
+For example, - ; contract: rect-area: number number -> number - a purpose comment, describing what the function expects and describing what it produces.
 For example,